Panha12629/Staff_Management_Frontend/README.md

 });

-Replace https://localhost:5282/api with the URL your backend is running on.
+Replace your backend url https://localhost:7012/api/staff with the URL your backend is running on.

 ## 3️⃣ Start the frontend